MindPort-GmbH/VR-Builder-Documentation/docfx/articles/pro/process-menu/how-to-use.md

 7. Restart process button.
 Clicking it will restart the process from the beginning.
 8. Audio toggle.
 Enables/disables process audio.

 The standalone menu is designed to be opened through user input.
+The prefab can be found by searching for `StandaloneProcessControllerMenu` in packages.

 By default, the primary button on the right controller opens the menu.
 This can be changed on the `Standalone Menu Handler` component on the menu prefab.
 In case you want the menu to be permanently present in the scene, remove the `Standalone Menu Handler` component from the prefab.

 ![Standalone Menu Handler](images/standalone-menu-handler.png)